ByPurify has researched everything you would want to know about air purifiers.

 In translation, this means that your house becomes allergen-free when you use the HEPA air filters or the HEPA air purifier.

-There are many things to consider when choosing between Ionic or HEPA filters, but both are very good at what they do, there’s no doubt about that.
-You only need to determine your specific needs and see which one will fit your needs.
+There are many things to consider when looking at Ionic VS HEPA Air Purifiers, but both are very good at what they do, there's no doubt about that.